A Flexible Itinerary for 3 Days in Sydney [2024]

 Bondi to coogee walk way

-Stroll the Bondi trail at least as far as Bronte.
+Stroll the Bondi trail at least as far as Mackenzie Point

-From here you can either head off on the Bondi to Coogee coastal walk or at least walk to Bondi Icebergs and Mackenzie Point for views back to the beach.
+You can do the Bondi to Coogee coastal walk or just walk past Bondi Icebergs and on to Mackenzie Point for full beach views.

-If you prefer to do your own thing, begin your day at Coogee and follow our guide to the full Bondi to Coogee Coastal Walk.
+You could also choose to start your day at Coogee and follow our guide to the full Bondi to Coogee Coastal Walk.

-Check out our Insiders Guide to Bondi for the best places to eat in the area.
+Check out our Insider’s Guide to Bondi for the best places to eat and shop in the area.

-If you spend the morning at Bondi its time to leave Bondi Beach and move on to Watsons Bay and South Head.
+It’s time to leave the beach and move on to Watsons Bay and South Head.
+Walk back to Campbell Parade and find the 380 bus stop.

-Take the 380 bus to Robinson Park and make a quick detour to the Gap lookout.
+Take the bus (or a rideshare) to Robinson Park and make a quick detour to the Gap lookout.
 Climb the steps for a fantastic view back across the city.

 If you have not had lunch, there are a couple of choices, midweek either the takeaway fish and chips from Doyles on the wharf or otherwise check out the menu at Watson’s Bay hotel.